glyn-stevens/advent-of-code-2024/README.md

     - Then adding 3 preceding binary digits and running 1 loop must output the second last digit in the program, etc
   - This can be used to solve in O(n)

+### Day 19
+Started with a recursive depth first search for part 1, then tried a looped breadth first search for part 2 as we had to cover all possibilities, before realising that depth first was still going to be simpler, so changing the recursive search from p1.

 ### Random thoughts
 - Some lessons in "you ain't gonna need it" when doing part 1.
 Spent time optimising in areas that, in the end, weren't useful for part 2.